JamesKirchenwiitz/Enhanced_Detection_Relocation/README.md

 The workflow runs in six general steps.
 Each is written to work on any region/catalog, with the parameters used in the paper documented alongside the code so our results can be reproduced exactly.

-1. Catalog retrieval — Pull an existing earthquake catalog and phase picks for your region and time period of interest.
+1. Catalog retrieval: Pull an existing earthquake catalog and phase picks for your region and time period of interest.
 This is your starting point: it can be small; the point of the workflow is to expand it.

-2. Multistation template matching — Use each catalog event as a "template" and scan continuous waveform data for waveforms that match it, using multiple stations.
+2. Multistation template matching: Use each catalog event as a "template" and scan continuous waveform data for waveforms that match it, using multiple stations.

 3. Because match quality (correlation coefficient) varies template to template, the workflow determines a statistically-derived, template-specific detection threshold automatically rather than relying on one fixed cutoff for the whole catalog.

-4. Pick correction & propagation — Automated arrival-time picks are often unreliable, so this step corrects picks on template events and propagates accurate timing to every matched event using waveform cross-correlation.
+4. Pick correction & propagation: Automated arrival-time picks are often unreliable, so this step corrects picks on template events and propagates accurate timing to every matched event using waveform cross-correlation.

-5. Preliminary absolute location — Compute an initial location for every newly detected event using the corrected picks and a 1-D velocity model for your region.
+5. Preliminary absolute location: Compute an initial location for every newly detected event using the corrected picks and a 1-D velocity model for your region.

-6. Double-difference relocation (HypoDD) — Refine all hypocenters together, using both catalog timing and cross-correlation-derived differential times, to dramatically sharpen the relative positions of nearby events.
+6. Double-difference relocation (HypoDD): Refine all hypocenters together, using both catalog timing and cross-correlation-derived differential times, to dramatically sharpen the relative positions of nearby events.

 Optional Codes:
 Fault geometry analysis: Can fit the relocated hypocenters to planar fault structures using RANSAC regression, which is robust to the vertical scatter/noise common in relocated depth estimates.